That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 | Standard | microSD Express |

-Coming in at No. 2 is a product from I-O DATA, which has continued to support Japan’s digital life.
-In the SD card market, where there are many overseas manufacturers, the presence of a domestic manufacturer is precious.
+2nd place goes to a product from I-O DATA, which has long supported digital life in Japan.
+In an SD card market dominated by overseas manufacturers, the presence of a domestic Japanese manufacturer is valuable.

-As a Japanese domestic manufacturer, I-O DATA has a strength in its easy-to-understand support system (*Please inquire by model number to see if the product is eligible for weekend support).
-Having a contact point where you can consult in Japanese when facing troubles like “the card isn’t recognized” is a source of reassurance.
+As a domestic manufacturer, I-O DATA’s strength is its accessible support system (please check for each model number to see if it is eligible for weekend support).
+Having a help desk where you can consult in Japanese if you run into issues like “the card is not recognized” provides peace of mind.

-The price is also set at a relatively accessible level for a 512GB Express card.
-Operation has been confirmed on Switch 2, making it a product you can use with peace of mind due to solid quality control.
+The price is also relatively accessible for a 512GB Express card.
+It has been verified for operation on the Switch 2, making it a product you can use with confidence thanks to solid quality control.

 Pros & Cons